Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 Cathal Divilly: Just on that Colin, that's really interesting, right?
 Because often our tendency is to just focus on our own job, our own team, right?
 But what I love about that is, we're encouraging leaders, is it to promote their team members throughout the business, or how do you see that?

-Dr Colin Hugues: Yeah, it's really having – this may or may not happen kind of organically, depending on the leader, but I think, you know, cleverly organisations maybe put that into, you know, performance reviews and so on where they look at how well their leaders develop the people that report to them.
+Dr Colin Hughes: Yeah, it's really having – this may or may not happen kind of organically, depending on the leader, but I think, you know, cleverly organisations maybe put that into, you know, performance reviews and so on where they look at how well their leaders develop the people that report to them.

-I saw the extreme of this in my research where some leaders actually spoke with with people that reported to them and the person said, you know, “I want to move on, I want to move to a different role”.
+I saw the extreme of this in my research where some leaders actually spoke with people that reported to them and the person said, you know, “I want to move on, I want to move to a different role”.
 And despite, in some cases, in Sales teams, and I remember one particular situation where the person brought their team member to dinner with his other senior colleague and said “listen – this person, he's a great guy.
 He wants to move on.
 You might have an opening, or if you don't, would you consider him?”
 Right, and made that happen even though it left him with a massive hole in his team target, if you like.
 Because he was such a good performer.
 And I said, “well, that's a really interesting thing.
 It's quite selfless”, and he said, “well, that's your job as a leader.
 What people don't realise is that it's not just about doing – it’s not being a manager, it's not about, you know, making sure everything is running smoothly and effectively.
 If you're going to step into that leadership role, it's about developing talent for the future.”

 There's an old saying that “the sign of a good leader isn't creating more followers.
 A good leader creates more leaders.”
 And I think we really saw that being borne out there.
 So I think that was a couple of really great examples of that kind of professional support.
 So Support is the first S and a huge, a huge kind of category of management behaviours there.